LordAshes/TaleSpire-BVH2TS_Converter/README.md

 The skeleton file for the converter can list totally non-human bones for use with non-human skeleton structures.
 Obviously these types of animations will be useless when applied to human minis but the animations can still be used on mini of the appropriate skeleton structure.

+# Sample Work Flow Using Mixamo Animation And Blender

+1. Download a desired Miaxmo animation.
+2. Open Blender
+3. Import the Mixamo Animation
+4. Remove Light, Camera and Collection so that only the imported asset remains
+5. Export to BVH
+6. Place BVH in same folder as converter
+7. Run the converter using one of the skeleton options (selection depends on what kind of animation is being done)